Guest blog by: Scott Hollis, former Sr Vice President for Strategic Contracting, Marriott

-A group purchasing organization (GPO) is similar in that several businesses band together, forming a collective, to receive discounts and other benefits.
-A GPO does many things, including sourcing suppliers, negotiating discounts, and specifying service level agreements.
+A purchasing program (sometimes called a GPO or Group Purchasing Program) is similar in that several businesses band together, forming a collective, to receive discounts and other benefits.
+A purchasing program does many things, including sourcing suppliers, negotiating discounts, and specifying service level agreements.

 If you have been following Qmerit, you know that we’re always a fan of analyzing other industries for learnings.
-While many different types of companies use GPOs to maximize efficiencies and savings, the hospitality industry has been particularly successful at improving their bottom line using collective purchasing and negotiation.
+While many different types of companies use purchasing programs to maximize efficiencies and savings, the hospitality industry has been particularly successful at improving their bottom line using collective purchasing and negotiation.

 We believe there are many takeaways from the hospitality industry’s experience which are applicable to the maintenance, repair, and operations (MRO) industry.

-Let’s examine seven problems the hospitality industry had and how they were resolved through membership in a GPO:
+Let’s examine seven problems the hospitality industry had and how they were resolved through membership in a purchasing program:

 1. Blind Spots

-Solution: Since GPOs are so data-focused, joining one allowed access to robust reporting and insightful data dashboards.
+Solution: Since purchasing programs are so data-focused, joining one allowed access to robust reporting and insightful data dashboards.
 This meant hotels were able to get the customized information they needed and wanted, all without draining their resources.

 2. Limited Resources, Limited Rewards